Upsall Castle: History

 The castle was part of the manor of the Scrope family until 1520, when it passed to Elizabeth, the daughter of Thomas Scrope, wife of Sir Ralph Fitz Randolph.
 It then passed again via his daughter, Agnes, to her son Christopher Wyvill, son of Ripon MP, Sir Marmaduke Wyvill.
 After this it passed to the Crown in 1577, before coming into the hands of the Constable family.
 They held it until 1768 when it was purchased briefly by William Chapman who sold it the Turton family.

+In August 1609, Stephen Proctor and Timothy Whittingham captured three priests, including John Mush and Matthew Flathers in the castle vaults.
+The third priest escaped.

+By 1828, "the little that remains" of the castle had been "converted into a farm-house and offices."

 Legends

 John Constable, who resided at the castle in 1610, was a supporter of the Royal cause during the Civil War.
 The 19th-century writers William Grainge and John Gilbert Baker noted that he reportedly left a curse on any owner of Upsall who should prove disloyal to his king and country.
 The writers also recounted a folklore story of a man who dug under a bush at Upsall Castle, finding a pot of gold; later on, a stranger revealed to him that there was another pot of gold buried under the first, which he then dug up as well.